 If you asked anyone what their dream vacation would be, they’d likely say going to Disneyland or Disney World.
 But how has a company that’s been around for almost a century stayed so relevant?
 Especially with how fast our world changes?

 The answer is in the care they take in selecting the right staff and designing everything they offer around their guests.
-You’ll learn all about it, and how you can replicate their efforts to better care for your customers, in Be Our Guest: Perfecting the Art of Customer Service.
+You’ll learn all about it, and how you can replicate their efforts to better care for your customers, in The Disney Institute‘s Be Our Guest: Perfecting the Art of Customer Service.

 3 of my favorite lessons from this book are: